I have a quick, easy, and healthy soup you can make with your kids!

 You could add any of your kids’ favorite pizza toppings to this, like olives, pineapple, chopped bell pepper and your kids would love you.

-10-15 ounces of pizza sauce (1 1/2 cup to 2 cups -- a small jar will suffice)
+- 10-15 ounces of pizza sauce (1 1/2 cup to 2 cups -- a small jar will suffice)

-1 quart (4 cups) low-sodium chicken broth
+- 1 quart (4 cups) low-sodium chicken broth

-1/2 tsp dried oregano
+- 1/2 teaspoon dried oregano

-1/4 tsp garlic powder
+- 1/4 teaspoon garlic powder

-2 cups of chopped fresh greens, tough stems removed (kale, chard, spinach, etc.)
+- 2 cups of chopped fresh greens, tough stems removed (kale, chard, spinach, etc.)

-2 ounces sliced & quartered pepperoni, cooked sausage, or diced ham
+- 2 ounces sliced & quartered pepperoni, cooked sausage, or diced ham

-shredded fresh Parmesan or Pecorino-Romano cheese, for garnish
+- shredded fresh Parmesan or Pecorino-Romano cheese, for garnish

 2. Reduce heat to low and simmer for 15 minutes until the quinoa is cooked and the carrots are tender.

-Ladle into bowls and top with a few pinches of shredded cheese.
+3. Ladle into bowls and top with a few pinches of shredded cheese.